 Higher armholes and trimmer sleeves characterize the modern version of the double-breasted suit.
 It creates a sharper and cleaner look.

 It also comes with a slimmer fit, which creates a modern, subtler silhouette.
-These suits’ broad peak lapels also create an impression of having a wider chest, while focusing the eyes up for an illusion that gives height.
+These suits’ broad peak lapels also create an impression of having a wider chest while focusing the eyes on an illusion that gives height.